dgarcia2025/NNSolar/README.md

 ### LSTM

 Below are the plots of predictions vs actual generation for three days.
+The model is very good at capturing the pattern of the data.
+The reason why the metrics are bad is because in the long term the model starts missing.

 ![days_lstm](https://github.com/user-attachments/assets/221e296c-9bd6-48e4-ab23-3be8612d98f7)

 ### Informer

 Below are the plots of predictions vs actual generation for three days.
+The model fails specially when the generation is very high.

 ![days_inform](https://github.com/user-attachments/assets/0c1a61be-5261-4e0c-bf7b-ec9cbeb74688)